 equal parts strategy, design and content creation.

 Established in 2006, The D4D has been pioneering innovative forms of storytelling and content experiences for over a decade.
-Its integrated team of researchers, strategists, writers, designers, technologists and filmmakers are experts at transforming complex ideas into insightful, human narratives that have connected, entertained and moved audiences all over the world.
+Its team of researchers, strategists, writers, designers, technologists and filmmakers are experts at transforming complex ideas into insightful, human narratives that have connected, entertained and moved audiences all over the world.

 Founder and Chief Creative Officer

 Matt Checkowski is a designer, filmmaker and founder of The D4D.
 Over the course of his award winning, multi-disciplinary career, he has served as the creative force behind the dream sequences in Steven Spielberg’s Minority Report, as the film director of Summit Entertainment’s Lies & Alibis, starring Steve Coogan and Rebecca Romijn, and the designer of groundbreaking projects for brand clients, including a perfume museum for Sephora, the launch of Monday Night Football on ESPN, and a science documentary series for the University of California.
 Matt has spoken about the intersection of design and storytelling at conferences and universities around the world, including Semi+Permanent, PROMAX/BDA, the Kansas City Art Institute, the AMA Symposium on Higher Education, and his alma mater, NC State.

 Matt is responsible for the strategic and creative leadership of The D4D, including safeguarding its most prized possession: the Best Food Porn of the Year award.
 Follow on Instagram, Twitter